 Gear I used to test the AirPods Pro on a motorcycle

 - Helmet: Shoei RF-1200 (read my review)

-- Motorcycle: BMW R1200S with an aftermarket Laser exhaust system.
+- Motorcycle: BMW R1200S with an aftermarket Laser exhaust system, baffles in.

 - Phone: Google Pixel 3A (not an iPhone!)

 - Speeds tested at: 65 mph / 110 km/h (40-65 mph)

 The motorcycle is a twin-cylinder 1170cc air/oil-cooled twin with an aftermarket exhaust.
 In noise terms, it’s like a sporty V-twin, revving to around 10,000 RPM.